ZLKong/Tri-Level-ViT/README.md

-# Peeling the Onion: Hierarchical Reduction of Data Redundancy for Efficient Vision Transformer Training (AAAI 2023)
+# Peeling the Onion: Hierarchical Reduction of Data Redundancy for Efficient Vision Transformer Training

+This repository contains PyTorch training code for the AAAI 2023 paper.

 arXiv https://arxiv.org/abs/2211.10801